Visit to Portugal: Two Days in Cascais

 Cabo da Roca is a popular stop for tourists in Cascais and visitors to Lisbon.
 We arrived early enough to beat the crowds, but the buses were showing up in droves as we were leaving.
 This visit reminded me of my other geographic achievements, having also visited both the northern-most and southern-most Denny's restaurants in world (Fairbanks, Alaska and San Jose, Costa Rica, respectively).
 Editor's note: I believe the Denny's in Honolulu, Hawaii (at which I've also dined) is the western-most Denny's, but I'm not entirely certain.

-Click to see an animated sequence of us fleeing a group of approaching German tourists
+Us right before fleeing a group of approaching German tourists

 Our next stop was about 25 minutes to the south, where we visited a popular rock formation called Boca de Inferno, or "Mouth of Hell".
 Boca de Inferno is a network of coastal caves that open unto a large, craggy lagoon just outside Cascais.
 During windy and wavy conditions, waves collide inside the caves and explode into a spectacular geyser of water that soaks the surrounding road and astonished onlookers.
 During our visit the sea was dead-calm without a wave in sight.
 The caves were interesting to look at, but we missed the main attraction.